-- for loop: Although you could write a for-loop to spawn a lot of jobs, or run job after job at the command prompt, this can overload the system scheduler and lead to problems with overall performance (see Best Practices). - BIDS allows you to process multiple subjects at a time, but the processing is sequential, and if one subject crashes, none of the following subjects will get run.
-In addition, you need to calculate the required CPU, memory and walltime resources for the whole set of subjects. - qsub arrays The most efficient way to run lots of jobs is with a job array.
-Unfortunately, job arrays work best on consecutively numbered jobs (e.g., 1,2,3,4) and we tend to want to run on subject directories, that probably are not consecutive. - qsubr To address the problem of non-consecutive subject directories, see the script qsubr (There is also a copy of qsubr in /extra/dkp/Scripts on our UofA HPC).
+- for loop: Although you could write a for-loop to spawn a lot of jobs, or run job after job at the command prompt, this can overload the system scheduler and lead to problems with overall performance (see Best Practices). - BIDS allows you to process multiple subjects at a time, but the processing is sequential, and if one subject crashes, none of the following subjects will be run.
+In addition, you need to calculate the required CPU, memory and walltime resources for the whole set of subjects. - arrays The most efficient way to run lots of jobs is with a job array.
+However, it can be tricky to enter non-consecutive job names into an array. - sbatchr To address the problem of passing non-consecutive subject directory names to an array job, you can use sbatchr. - sbatcher takes a job script and a list of subjects to run the script on. - The job script only needs to allocate resources for one job, as sbatchr will create separate jobs for each subject. - The job array may run the jobs sequentially or in parallel depending on how much pressure there is on the SLURM job system from other users.